-In an interview to BBC in February 1955, Babasaheb elucidated the reason why the British left India in 1947.
-Subsequently, Attlee agreed Netaji was the toughest challenge the Empire faced.
+In an interview to the BBC in February 1955, Babasaheb Ambedkar elucidated the reason why the British left India in 1947.
+Subsequently, Richard Attlee agreed Netaji was the toughest challenge the empire faced.
 Several defence and intelligence experts agreed, too.

-Why even after 70 years of his disappearance the people of India are so keen on finding out the truth about Netaji Subhas Chandra Bose?
+Why even 70 years after Netaji Subhas Chandra Bose disappeared, the people of India are so keen on finding out the truth about him?
 A part of the answer has to do with what Netaji did for us.

 Declassified records, testimonies of those who had a ringside view of events coupled with sheer commonsense make it quite evident that Netaji dealt a body blow to the British Raj.
 As such, for us to brush under the carpet the poignant issue of his fate — how and where he actually died — would constitute a gross affront to his memory and all those associated with him.

-For reasons political, the authorities in India will never acknowledge the paramount role of Netaji in forcing the colonial British to transfer the power in 1947.
-Perhaps one has heard about it from someone in the family already.
-In a nutshell, there was not much freedom “fight” going on in India in when the Second World War started in 1939.
-While Bose saw in it the opportunity of a lifetime and he wanted the Congress to serve a six-month ultimatum on the British to leave India, the party under Mahatma Gandhi’s lead would not do anything to increase pressure on the colonial authorities.
+For reasons political, the authorities in India will never acknowledge the paramount role of Netaji in forcing the colonial British to transfer power in 1947.
+Perhaps, one has heard about it from someone in the family already.
+In a nutshell, there was not much freedom “fight” going on in India when the Second World War started in 1939.
+While Bose saw in it the opportunity of a lifetime and he wanted the Congress to serve a six-month ultimatum on the British to leave India, the party under Mahatma Gandhi’s leadership would not do anything to increase pressure on the colonial rulers.

-Ousted from the Congress, Bose left India and became the head of the Indian National Army.
-Many in India still scoff at the INA, contrasting it with the professional well-trained, much bigger Indian Army, ignoring the odds Bose had overcome to organise it in such a short time.
+Ousted from the Congress, Bose left India and became the head of the Indian National Army (INA).
+Many in India still scoff at the INA, contrasting it with the professional, well-trained, much bigger Indian Army, ignoring the odds Bose had overcome to organise it in such a short time.

-As the INA geared up to take on the British Indian Army in battlefields, the Mahatma launched the Quit India movement in 1942, which was similar to what Bose had demanded in 1939.
-The movement was launched in right earnest.
+As the INA geared up to take on the British Indian Army in the battlefields, Gandhi launched the Quit India movement in 1942, which was similar to what Bose had demanded in 1939.
+The movement was launched in the right earnest.
 But, unfortunately, it was crushed within three weeks and, in a few months, it was all over.

 That Gandhi did wonders for India is true.
 But to say that the Quit India movement led to Independence would be stretching it too far.
 So what really clicked?
-A most logical explanation was given by Babasaheb Bhimrao Ramji Ambedkar, whose birth anniversary we are observing today.
+A most logical explanation was given by Babasaheb B R Ambedkar.

-Babasaheb would not have been surprised with Sir Attlee’s admission, for he had foreseen it.
-He told the BBC in 1955 that from his “own analysis” he had concluded that “two things led the Labour party to take this decision” [to free India].
+Babasaheb Ambedkar would not have been surprised with Attlee’s admission, for he had foreseen it.
+He told the BBC in 1955 that from his “own analysis” he had concluded that “two things led the Labour party to take this decision” (to free India).

 Ambedkar continued: “The national army that was raised by Subhas Chandra Bose.
 The British had been ruling the country in the firm belief that whatever may happen in the country or whatever the politicians do, they will never be able to change the loyalty of soldiers.
 That was one prop on which they were carrying on the administration.
 And that was completely dashed to pieces.
 They found that soldiers could be seduced to form a party — a battalion to blow off the British.”

-Today, as we assess the other data on record and factor in the views of experts ranging from National Security Advisor Ajit Doval and Major General GD Bakshi, Babasaheb’s words ring nothing but true.
+Today, as we assess the other data on record and factor in the views of experts ranging from National Security Advisor Ajit Doval to Major General GD Bakshi, Babasaheb Ambedkar’s words couldn’t be more true.

-Lt General SK Sinha, former Governor of Jammu & Kashmir and Assam, one of the only three Indian officers posted in the Directorate of Military Operations in New Delhi in 1946, made this observation in 1976.
+Lt General S K Sinha, former Governor of Jammu and Kashmir and Assam, one of the only three Indian officers posted in the Directorate of Military Operations in New Delhi in 1946, made this observation in 1976.
 “There was considerable sympathy for the INA within the Army… It is true that fears of another 1857 had begun to haunt the British in 1946.”

-(Below: Ambedkar’s interview to BBC.
-He talks about Bose and INA 09:40 onwards.)
+(Below is Ambedkar’s interview to the BBC, where he talks about Bose and the INA 09:40 onwards)